 “The single most important thing we've done to improve user onboarding is to split our onboarding up into more bite-sized smaller steps.
 This has enabled us to measure our user onboarding funnel more granularly and has made it easier to move the steps around when we are trying to optimize the funnel.”

-The new publishing platform Telegraph has zeroed in on giving users immediate value.
-There’s currently only one page on the platform.
-All users have to, and can, do is input a title, author, some content, and hit the publish button.
-It’s one of the quickest, no-frills ways to publish something live.
+For an even shorter path to activation, take a look at minimalist publishing tool,Telegraph, created by the team behind messaging app Telegram.
+This simple tool gives users immediate value.
+All users have to do (indeed, all they can do) is input a title, author, some content, and hit the publish button.
+It’s one of the quickest, most no-frills ways to publish something online.

 Progress bars are a simple way to let users know how much progress they’ve completed, and how much more they have to go.
-They both celebrate what the user has already done and provide a sense of ease for the rest of the activation process.
+They both celebrate what the user has already done and maintain momentum as users get closer to the finish line.

-Quora's onboarding flow uses progress bars to keep users engaged enough to finish setting up their account.
+Quora's onboarding flow uses a progress bar to keep users engaged enough to finish setting up their account.

-It’s human nature to want to be rewarded after completing a task.
-Far too often, products spend all their effort on getting users to do the action, but quickly forget about the user experience after the desired action is completed.
+People want to be rewarded after completing a task.
+Yet far too often, products spend all their effort on getting users to do something, but quickly forget about the user experience after the desired action is completed.

 Doing so is a missed opportunity for 1) confirming task success and 2) delighting users with added personality.

 ClassPass uses a modal window series to solicit feedback.
-These modals appear the first time a user logs onto ClassPass, after they've taken a scheduled class.
-Targeting these modals at the right time increases the likelihood of users remembering the class and leaving an accurate rating.
+These modals appear the first time a user logs onto ClassPass after they've taken a scheduled class.
+Timing this kind of feedback correctly increases the likelihood of users remembering the class and leaving an accurate rating.

 ClassPass further incentives users to leave a review by reminding users that it will help “inform others in the ClassPass community.”